usf-cs112-02-Fall2018/project-3-old-maid-ianPatrickMurphy/README.md

 	the choice of what card they pick?
 Why not just randomize the card they pick?
 That would make the game a lot smoother and require a lot less unnecessary input from the user(s).

-	I would also like the grader to be aware that, due to the difficulty of the assignment, I had to make compromises in order to meet the deadline.
-These mostly manifested in the use of try-excepts, which are sprinkled throughout the program to avoid errors that I could never resolve.
-As a result, the program will sometimes ask the user to input "a number 0 through 0, excluding 0".
-This is a glitch, and 0 is a perfectly acceptable answer.
-Usually this occurs when there is only one player left.